AlphaGenes/AlphaPeel/docs/source/usage.rst

 Pedigree file
 =============

 Each line of a pedigree file has three values, the individual's id, their father's id, and their mother's id.
 "0" represents an unknown id.
+Individuals with one unknown parent get internally assigned a dummy/unknown parent.
+Hence all individuals have both or none parents known.
+Individuals with two unknown parents are considered as founders and are internally allocated to a metafounder (unknown parent group) "MF_1" (or defined by the user through ``-main_metafounder``).
+Users can provide additional metafounders as shown below - these must start with "MF_".

 Example: